wtribbey/neo4j/README.md

 directory.
 Type the command 'node index.js'.
 Once you can see that node started without errors then open a web browser and try out the API.

-* If you try http://localhost:8080 you will see a link to list all Employee nodes in the database.
+* If you try http://localhost:8080/employees you will see a listing of all of the employees in the database.

 * Using the URL http://localhost:8080/employees/766543/Wilma%20Flintstone/add you will add Wilma Flintstone to the database with empolyee id 766543.

-* You can check the above action by listing the employees once more.
+* Without the http server in place there will be links displayed for the results of the above operations that will not work.

 ### You Can Try It Out Here

+An index.html file is included in the repository for seeing the API in action.
+The Python 3 http was used to connect to the Node.js application.
+The Python http server can be started by placing the index.html into a directory, moving into that directory, and then issuing the command:

+python3 -m http.server 9001

+which will start the server on port 9001.
+Navigating to http://localhost:9001 the menu page will be displayed that will let you either list all of the employees or to add an employee to the database.

 An installation of the Node.js implementation of the API has been deployed on a Linode instance.

-To see the root resource: http://45.56.116.34:8080
+To see the menu page go to: http://45.56.116.34:9001

-For a listing of all Employee nodes: http://45.56.116.34:8080/employees

-To add Betty Rubble to the database: http://localhost:8080/employees/998833/Betty%20Rubble/add
+From there you can exercise the API.

+### Notes